olane/mysymptoms-analyze/README.md

 - We still don't have all the metadata (recipes, barcodes etc.)
 - We _do_ have ingredient hierarchy information, but it's impossible to parse in a bulletproof manner because the item names aren't quoted
 - We have to traverse the HTML and filter out all the gubbins like break and image tags
-- We still have the problem with quantities but at least it's unambiguously hacky to extract them (unless you have square brackets in your item names, in which case I give up)
+- We still have the problem with quantities but at least it's unambiguously hacky to extract them (unless you have square brackets in your item names...)

 ### Combining the two